Majouo/AirQuality/README.md

 # AirQuality
-Android app utilizing polish Chief Inspectorate of Environmental Protection API for air quality rating for parameter nearest to user.
+Android app utilizing polish Chief Inspectorate of Environmental Protection API fetching air quality rating for parameter nearest to user.
 Ratings are viable if user is 30 km from nearest weather station.

 Used technologies: